welshstew/e2e-pipeline-sample/README.md

 ## Create the credential inside Jenkins

-Create the `cicd-github-secret` with your GitHub credentials
+Create the `cicd-github-secret` in Jenkins with your GitHub credentials

 ![add-jenkins-credential](./images/add-jenkins-credential.png)